Dirk Van Tichelt

 Dirk Van Tichelt (born 10 June 1984) is a Belgian judoka.

-His biggest achievement was his European title in Lisbon.
-In the same year, at the Beijing Olympics he came fifth after losing in the first round to gold-medallist Elnur Mammadli and later losing in the bronze medal match to Rasul Boqiev.
+Van Tichelt's biggest achievement was his 2008 European title in Lisbon.
+At the same year, at the Beijing Olympics he came fifth after losing in the first round to gold-medallist Elnur Mammadli and later losing in the bronze medal match to Rasul Boqiev.
 At the 2009 World Championships, he reached the semi-finals but there he lost to Kim Chol-Su.
 In the bronze medal match he beat Sezer Huysuz to take his first bronze medal at a world championships.
 At the 2013 World Championships, he again won bronze, losing to eventual champion Shohei Ono in the semi-final and beating Dastan Ykybayev in his bronze medal match.

-In the 2016 Summer Olympics, Van Tichelt won the bronze medal against Miklos Ungvari.
+At the 2016 Summer Olympics, Van Tichelt won a bronze medal against Miklós Ungvári.

-Van Tichelt went to university at Vrije Universiteit Brussel (VUB).
+Van Tichelt studied at Vrije Universiteit Brussel.